-A few years back, I saw a program on HBO featuring a Turkish and an Israeli physician who discussed their role in selling kidneys on the organ trafficking market.
-The Turk, a surgeon, saw himself as a skilled physician who can extend patients’ lives.
+A few years back, I saw a program on HBO featuring a Turkish and an Israeli physician who discussed their role in selling kidneys in the organ trafficking market.
+The surgeon, the Turk, saw himself as a skilled physician who could extend patients’ lives.
 The Israeli, a nephrologist, saw himself as a hero.

-Both work in a shady industry where some people’s demands and pocketbooks operate at levels far beyond our society’s comfort zone.
+Both work in a shady industry where some people’s demands and affluence operate at levels far beyond society’s comfort zone.

 Many people consider organ trafficking to be a questionable field.

 American and Canadian organ recipients featured in the documentary shared their views on their choice.
-I’m sure that some viewers found them to be selfish, justifying and rationalizing their desperation.
-Other viewers may have thought otherwise, seeing the recipients as stakeholders in an emerging new concept of choice, that challenges narrow views and demands serious consideration.
+I’m sure some viewers found them selfish, justifying and rationalizing their desperation.
+Other viewers may have thought otherwise, seeing the recipients as stakeholders in an emerging new concept for choice that challenges narrow views and demands serious consideration.

-Are these physicians and patients pioneers in an industry that is being held back by society’s refusal to recognize a primal need for survival, both physical and economic?
+Are these physicians and patients pioneers in an industry held back by society’s refusal to recognize a primal need for survival, both physical and economical?
 For organ recipients, transplants are about living.
 For organ procurers and sellers, their livelihoods and the ability to feed, clothe, and shelter themselves are often at stake.
-What do they have in common?
-They are concerned about their lives, transacting a costly and painful deal, giving up an organ with the dream for a better life.
+So what do they have in common?
+They are concerned about their lives, with the dream of a better life.

-I wonder how the donor landscape would appear if prisoners who wanted to donate an organ could do so, either by giving a single organ, such as a kidney, or all of their organs provided that their execution didn’t damage those organs.
+I wonder how the donor landscape would appear if prisoners who wanted to donate an organ could do so by giving a single organ, such as a kidney, or all of their organs, provided that their execution didn’t damage those organs.

 What do you think?
-What advice do you have for our 34-year old Nigerian?
-I would like to hear your thoughts on any one of these points on our Facebook page.
-Organs for sale is a highly controversial topic, and I would like everyone to be respectful of other people’s opinions.
-We lose our strength as a community when demonizing people we do not agree with.
+What advice do you have for our 34-year-old Nigerian?
+I want to know what you think on any of these points on our Facebook.Com/MyDiabetesHealth page.
+Organs for sale is a highly controversial topic, and I would like everyone to respect other people’s shared opinions.
+We lose our strength as a community when demonizing people we disagree with.

-As the Publisher of Diabetes Health- it is my job to show both sides of the coin.
-We can learn from each other making a note of someone else’s logic.
+As the Publisher of Diabetes Health- it is my job to show both sides.
+We can learn from each other by understanding someone else’s logic.
 Or not.
 Everyone lives with contradictions.
-I have friends that only eat organic and can go a monologue tirade about the food industry but consume more alcohol than I can imagine.
+I have friends who only eat organic foods and can go into a monologue about the food industry but consume more alcohol than I can imagine.
 Am I better than them because I don’t always buy organic and drink less alcohol?
 No. I have my contradictions, which I can’t think of right now:)

 Nadia’s feedback on your question is in no way intended to initiate or replace your healthcare professional’s therapy or advice.
 Please check in with your medical team to discuss your diabetes management concerns.